Plamen Krumov (footballer, born 1985)

-Plamen Krumov (Пламен Крумов; born 4 November 1985) is a Bulgarian professional footballer who plays for Vitosha Bistritsa.
+Plamen Krumov (Пламен Крумов; born 4 November 1985) is a Bulgarian retired professional footballer and now manager, currently working at Rilski Sportist.
 In the early years of his career, he usually played as a winger, but has later been converted to right-back.

 Career

+Playing

 Krumov began his career at Lokomotiv Sofia where he made 17 A PFG appearances in four seasons.
 Whilst at Lokomotiv Stadium he spent time out on loan at Zagorets, Rilski Sportist and Armenian club Banants Yerevan before joining Minyor Pernik on a permanent basis in the early of 2009.
 He signed for Minyor on a one-and-a-half-year deal.

 When his contract expired, Krumov joined Chernomorets Burgas on a free transfer.
 He played regularly for Chernomorets during the 2010–11 season and the first half of 2011–12 season.

 On 8 February 2013, Krumov signed for Beroe Stara Zagora on a one-and-a-half-year deal.
 He made his league debut against Botev Vratsa on 2 March, playing the full 90 minutes.

 On 3 February 2014, Krumov joined Levski Sofia for an undisclosed fee.
 He signed a one-and-a-half-year contract.
 Krumov received number 71 shirt.
 On 22 February, he made his official debut, scoring a goal against Slavia Sofia from a free kick to help his team secure a 2:2 draw.

+Manager

+On 26 August 2024 Krumov was announced as the new manager of Rilski Sportist, meaning he also retired from playing.